Tearsheet

 AI Analysis | Feedback

-2. Commercial Customers: This category includes businesses, offices, retail establishments, and other non-industrial enterprises that use electricity and/or natural gas for their operations.
+• Commercial Customers: This category encompasses various businesses, such as retail stores, offices, restaurants, and other small to medium-sized enterprises that require electricity and natural gas for their operations.

 AI Analysis | Feedback